Intercept theorem: Parallel lines in triangles and trapezoids

 The intercept theorem can be used to prove that a certain construction yields parallel line (segment)s.

+Historical aspects

+The theorem is traditionally attributed to the Greek mathematician Thales of Miletus, who may have used some form of the theorem to determine heights of pyramids in Egypt and to compute the distance of ship from the shore.

 Proof

 An elementary proof of the theorem uses triangles of equal area to derive the basic statements about the ratios (claim 1).
 The other claims then follow by applying the first claim and contradiction.